NSAPH/National-Causal-Analysis/Exposures/readme.md

 their grid level data.

-After receiving the data from Joel, we convert the provided RDS files to csvs and combine them in to a single file to prepare them for joining with our other data sources(`code/combine_years.R`).
+After receiving the data from Joel, we convert the provided RDS files to CSVs and combine them in to a single file to prepare them for joining with our other data sources(`code/combine_years.R`).

 ## Output